will093/will093.github.io/_posts/2020-03-20-an-introduction-to-lambda-calculus-explained-through-javascript.md

 ## Conclusion

-We have talked about what lambda calculus is, why you might want to learn it, and discussed the basic concepts of lambda calculus - explained using concepts which should be familiar to JavaScript developers.
+We have talked about what lambda calculus is, why you might want to learn it, and discussed the basic concepts of lambda calculus - explained using ideas which should be familiar to JavaScript developers.

 If you found this article interesting please check back here soon for my upcoming article about Church Encoding, where we will see how we can implement numbers and basic arithmetic using only lambda calculus, again explained using JavaScript.